When to treat

 NOTE: if a child's symptoms are worsening after 3 days, think about other differentials including a peritonsillar abscess (quinsy) or Lemierre syndrome (Fusobacterium).

-Amoxicillin for 5 days if Gp A strep tonsillitis suspected and 10 days if clinical diagnosis of scarlet fever
+Amoxicillin for 5 days if Gp A strep tonsillitis suspected (or 10 days if clinical diagnosis of scarlet fever)

-Erythromycin for 5 days if Gp A strep tonsillitis suspected and 10 days if clinical diagnosis of scarlet fever
+Erythromycin (if pregnant)1 for 5 days if Gp A strep tonsillitis suspected and 10 days if clinical diagnosis of scarlet fever

 When to treat: